NWEA MAP Testing

-7th graders at CPS schools during the 2016-17 school year will take the NWEA MAP tests at school between May 15 - June 16.
-Students at non-CPS schools will likely need to register to take the NWEA MAP test at a designated testing location (we expect that the non-CPS testing dates will be Saturdays or Sundays this coming fall).
+5th and 7th graders at CPS schools during the 2018-19 school year will take the NWEA MAP tests at school in the spring.
+Students at non-CPS schools will need to to take the NWEA MAP test at a designated testing location this fall.
+The 6 test dates are: 9/21, 9/22, 9/28, 9/29, 10/5 and 10/6.

 Click HERE to register for courses.
 Learn more about MAP testing and Test Prep Chicago MAP prep courses below: